 Grade Response Model

 GRM, a component of the broader IRT used in psychometrics, is a model specifically tailored for ordinal responses, such as Likert scales.
-GRM is effective for predicting the likelihood of a respondent selecting a specific response level or higher on a survey (Baker & Kim, 2004; Samejima, 1969).
+GRM is effective in predicting the likelihood of a respondent selecting a specific response level or higher on a survey (Baker & Kim, 2004; Samejima, 1969).

 Bifactor Grade Response Model

-The Bifactor-GRM is an extension of the conventional GRM and is a part IRT models.
+The Bifactor-GRM is an extension of the conventional GRM and is a part of IRT models.
 In a Bifactor-GRM, items are allowed to load onto a general factor (akin to a general ability or trait in the respondent) and one or more group factors (specific abilities or traits) (Reise et al., 2010).
 The probability that an examinee’s response falls at or above a particular ordered category given θ.
 P(Yij≥k|θ,cj(k),α)=ecj(k)+αjGθiG+αjSsθiSs1+ecj(k)+αjGθiG+αjSsθiSs,#1

-where P is the probability to provide a response equal to k or greater given a person's location on general factor (G) and a specific trait S, category k's item-intercept cj(k) as defined cj(k)= αjβj(k), and the conditional item slope parameter on G (αjG) and on S (αjSs).
-The person parameter θiG represents person i's location on G, whereas θiSs represents person I’s location on S. For each person we have a number of specific trait scores equivalent to the number of specific traits defining the model (Toland et al., 2017).
+where P is the probability to provide a response equal to k or greater given a person's location on general factor (G) and a specific trait (S), category k's item-intercept cj(k) as defined cj(k)= αjβj(k), and the conditional item slope parameter on G (αjG) and on S (αjSs).
+The person parameter θiG represents person i's location on G, whereas θiSs represents person i’s location on S. For each person there are a number of specific trait scores equivalent to the number of specific traits defining the model (Toland et al., 2017).

 Based on Equation (1), the category response functions, which indicate the probability of responding to a particular category given θ, can be calculated by subtraction of adjacent boundary functions,